 The bulk of the elephant space is covered in natural substrates (grass, dirt and sand outdoors, sand stalls inside), although a number of indoor enclosures have a rubber coating on the floor.
 Rubber floors provide good cushioning and a cleanable surface during the elephants' baths.
 There are also a few areas that have broom-finished concrete or pavement.
 The combination of hard and soft surfaces allows the Zoo’s elephants to choose areas most comfortable to them.

 The Elephant Barn which is next to the Elephant Community Center, contains five ‘suite’ enclosures that can accommodate individual and multiple elephants.
 Browse (vegetation, such as shoots and leaves, that is suitable for animals to eat) is stored in a climate-controlled space where misters keep it fresh until it is given to the animals.
-An on-site kitchen enable keepers to store fruits, vegetables and leaf-eater biscuits among other foods.
+An on-site kitchen enables keepers to store fruits, vegetables and leaf-eater biscuits among other foods.
 The Barn is not open to visitors.